GangGreenTemperTatum/terraform/study/HashiCorp Infrastructure Automation Certification Terraform Associate (002) Study (Theory) Notes.md

 <summary><b>Describe advantages of IaC patterns</b></summary>
 <br>

+### What is immutable infrastructure?

+* **Immutable infrastructure** is an approach to managing services and software deployments on IT resources wherein components are replaced rather than changed.
+	* I.E, using golden images, server templates, container images to re-create a certain moment in time.
+These are also part of the CI/CD process
+* This reduces the potential of configuration drift

 * Automation for efficiency of deployment and maintenance
 * Version control, transparency of documentation and auditing of logs by checking into version control systems, E.G GitHub, GitLab, BitBucket
 * Cleaner CI/CD pipeline with approvals